szattila98/veryrezsi/server/README.md

 - rustup 1.24.3 or later
 - mysql 8 or later
+- docker and docker-compose - for easier database setup or as the backend for frontend development
 - optional cargo plugins for easier development (install with `cargo install ${plugins}`)
   - cargo-watch - hot-reload for development
   - cargo-edit - command line dependency utility